samiru/articles/node-express-logging-error-handling/README.md

 export default requestTime;
 ```

-When creating APIs, we typically use several middlewares like `express.json`, a built-in middleware for parsing incoming JSON payloads, or a third-party middleware like `cors` to manipulate response headers to enable cross-origin requests.
+Similarly, we can create a middleware to log requests and errors, and for request ID generation too.

 ## Generating Request ID in Middleware